Targeted Function Balancing: Framework for TFB

 Unknown to the researcher, however, $D_i$ and $Y_i$ depend on the proximity of $X_i$ to each center, given by $Z_i^{(\ell)}$:

 Each unit's proximity to its own center then determines the probability of treatment:

-where units closer to their center are more likely to be treated.\footnote{The $Z_i^{(\ell)}$ are centered by 0.47 in (\ref{eq:dgp1_ps}) because it allows $P(D_i = 1) \approx 0.50$.} Figure~\ref{fig.dgp1.clusters} shows that units with centers $c_2$, $c_3$, and $c_4$ show far more imbalance in the proximity to their center, and therefore their respective $Z_{i}^{(\ell)}$, than are units with center $c_1$.
+where centering the $Z_i^{(\ell)}$ by 0.47 allows $P(D_i = 1) \approx 0.50$, and units closer to their center are more likely to be treated.
+Figure~\ref{fig.dgp1.clusters} shows that units with centers $c_2$, $c_3$, and $c_4$ show far more imbalance in the proximity to their center, and therefore their respective $Z_{i}^{(\ell)}$, than are units with center $c_1$.
 Units with center $c_1$ will thus be referred to as those in the ``easy-to-balance" cluster, and the other units will be referred to as those in the ``hard-to-balance" clusters.

 Finally, the outcome is linear in the $Z_{i}^{(\ell)}$,

 where the proximity to $c_1$, captured by $Z_{i}^{(1)}$, is by far the most important contributor to $Y_i$, and there is no treatment effect (i.e., the ATT is 0).
 Note also that choice of $\var(\epsilon_i) = 1.5$ results in a true $R^2 = \frac{\var(Y_i - \epsilon_i)}{\var(Y_i)}$ of approximately 0.60.